 In this video, we're going to talk about some different patterns of exponential growth.
 Different patterns that we get when we have powers of different kinds of numbers.
 So the first thing I'll emphasize in this video, this video is not about the exact calculations.
 I would say worry less about the exact values of the number.
-Show Transcript
+Read full transcript

 What's important to get from this video are the patterns.
 What's getting bigger, what's smaller, and when.
 And it's very important to be aware of these properties in a variety of questions.
 The test absolutely loves these patterns, and asks in asks about them in several different ways.